Clif Bar | Energy Bar Blueberry Crisp

 Madre Labs | Serumdipity Vitamin C Facial Serum 30ml

 I was kind of disappointed at how the Azelaic acid cream from Paula’s Choice didn’t do much at speeding up dark spots from past blemishes.
 So my search continued on to Vitamin C serums as they are told to be really good for this purpose.
 It was really hard to find a decent Vitamin C serum, that didn’t contain citrus oils or witch hazel, and that didn’t cost me too much $$$!
 And oh, that could ship to Sweden!

 I really wanted to try Paula’s Choice C15 Booster.
 But as it contains some ingredient that’s not allowed to sell in cosmetics in the EU, it will cost big bucks to import it.
 Nonetheless, I got in touch with PC and they told me they are reformulating the Resist C15 Booster for us EU citizens!
-And hopefully we will get to purchase it somewhere in the beginning of next year!
+And hopefully, we will get to purchase it somewhere at the beginning of next year!

 I then went and looked to buy the Hylamide C25 Booster.
 However, when I emailed Deciem about suggestions, they told me to not use their Hylamide C serum nor the one from NIOD (30%).
-They recommended this as I’ve never used pure vitamin C serums before, and because the Deciem team makes really potent stuff.
+They recommended this as I’ve never used pure vitamin C serums before and because the Deciem team makes really potent stuff.
 I valued their honesty and went to look for lower formulas of 10-15%.
 They steered me into buying their WhiteRX serum, but I don’t want anything that will make me look too pale.
-The before and after shots, were really not appealing to me.
+The before-and-after shots were really not appealing to me.

 So you can imagine how happy I got when I scrolled through iHerb and saw that Madre Labs has come out with four new serums, and one decent Vitamin C serum!